Prosecutor urges jury to convict man in Iowa runner's death

 Earlier Thursday, prosecutors had called one rebuttal witness to establish an alibi for Tibbetts' boyfriend, Dalton Jack, whom the defense suggested was involved.

-Jack worked on a bridge project in Dubuque, Iowa, until 7 p.m. on July 18, 2018, about an hour before Tibbetts was abducted and killed in their hometown of Brooklyn, his former supervisor Nick Wilson testified.
+Jack worked on a bridge project in Dubuque, Iowa, until 7 p.m. on July 18, 2018, about an hour before Tibbetts was abducted and killed, his former supervisor Nick Wilson testified.

 Wilson’s testimony suggested that Jack would not have been able to be in Brooklyn when Tibbetts disappeared.
 Brooklyn is about 140 miles (225 kilometers) away from Dubuque, or more than a two-hour drive.